Azure/app-service-linux-docs/WordPress/running_post_startup_scripts.md

 # Running Start-up Script in WordPress Linux App Services

-Start-up commands or script can be added to a pre-defined bash file **(/home/dev/startup.sh)** which is executed after webapp container starts.
+Start-up commands can be added to a pre-defined bash shell script file **(/home/dev/startup.sh)** which is executed after webapp container starts.

 App Service architecture inherently has non persistent storage **(excluding files in /home directory)** where all file updates are lost after app restart and reverted to the original state.
 A majority of config files are stored in /etc directory and a start-up script can be used to edit these non-persistent files.
 Since the start-up script is executed after each app start-up, the edited changes made would persist after restarts or on scaling out the app service.